Kingsleybrownjr/Snake/README.md

 # Snake
 Classic snake game

-* Here's the link to try it out: snakegameforyou.netlify.app
+* Here's the link to try it out: https://snakegameforyou.netlify.app/